LucasDelfino92/morrowindsharp/main.md

 Ensures that your followers get warped to you if they get too far away.
 Compatible with any follower from any mod, without any special script attached to that NPC.

 [**GMST Menu**](https://www.nexusmods.com/morrowind/mods/46428)
-Lets you edit every GMST in the game, in-game.
+In-game menu allowing you to edit any Game Setting on the run.
+Useful to replace many minor mods that only edit Game Settings.

 [**Graphic Herbalism MWSE**](https://www.nexusmods.com/morrowind/mods/46599)
 Automatically harvests herbs, instead of opening the container interface.
 Picked herbs will now have their meshes modified or disappear altogether (they will still respawn).